 But what does the research on coffee say, you ask?
 For a interesting, concise overview of research on coffee, see here (you can listen to the podcast or read the transcript).
 If you don’t feel like listening, here’s the summary: coffee is associated with numerous health benefits in the scientific literature.
 However, it’s best when coffee consumption does not interfere with HPA axis function (the relationships and signals that exist between the hypothalamus, the pituitary gland and the adrenals).
 In other words, it shouldn’t be used to compensate for the fact that you’re run down, overworked, or over-stressed.

 All of this, BELIEVE IT OR NOT, is right in line with the TCM theory of how coffee can work to your advantage…or not.

 1.)
 Use coffee as medicine.
 Many Americans use massive mugs/cups and drink coffee all day.
 Don’t do that.

 2.)
 Experiment with green tea.
 Camellia sinensis is pretty awesome.
 Period.
 It’s a potent source of antioxidants and it contains a unique amino acid called l-theanine, which is associated with “alert relaxation” making the buzz quite different from the coffee buzz.
-According to Traditional Chinese Medicine, green tea is cooling, as opposed to warming (if you’ve forgotten, coffee is warming).
+You could also try a supplement alongside this to help with the effects, such as liposomal glutathione.
+People find that taking something like this alongside a diet change has a good effect for detoxing with antioxidants.
+Back to the tea, though; According to Traditional Chinese Medicine, green tea is cooling, as opposed to warming (if you’ve forgotten, coffee is warming).
 It’s said to brighten the eyes, open the meridians, improve digestion, and drain dampness.
 If coffee leaves you agitated in any way, try green tea instead.